 The most prominent is a variety of trees that produce fleshy fruit and are critical to the survival of fruit-eating species of fish, primates, and bats that enter the forest understory during flooding.
 Examples include yellow mombin, moriche palm, açaí palm, socoró, and tarumã.

 This ecoregion hosts 148 mammal species, the largest of which include ocelots, margays, tapirs, capybaras, kinkajous, and the vulnerable white-lipped peccaries.
-Primates found only here or in few other Amazonian regions include red-handed tamarin, bare-eared squirrel monkey, red-bellied titi monkey, and silvery marmoset.
-There are also various species of rat and bat that inhabit the area.
+Primates found only here or in a few other Amazonian regions include red-handed tamarin, bare-eared squirrel monkey, red-bellied titi monkey, and silvery marmoset.
+There are also various species of rats and bats that inhabit the area.

-The Amazon várzea has a long history of human occupation because of their high productivity and accessibility.
+The Amazon várzea has a long history of the human occupation because of its high productivity and accessibility.
 Principal activities on the Gurupa várzea are subsistence agriculture, fishing, selective logging, and ranching.
-Much of the forest along these banks of the Lower Amazon have been cleared and the natural savannas altered to expand pasture area for cattle or water buffalo.
+Much of the forest along these banks of the Lower Amazon has been cleared and the natural savannas altered to expand pasture area for cattle or water buffalo.

-The production systems of small holder farmers tend to be biologically diverse agroecosystems with strong tree-based components, so land degradation does not generally occur where small-scale farmers live.
+The production systems of smallholder farmers tend to be biologically diverse agroecosystems with strong tree-based components, so land degradation does not generally occur where small-scale farmers live.
 Much of the forest that remains is managed or unmanaged secondary forest.
-A few urban centers such as Monte Alegre are located on the riverbank in this region, and urban sprawl has replaced some natural habitat.
+A few urban centers such as Monte Alegre are located on the riverbank in this region, and urban sprawl has replaced some natural habitats.
 The major commercial timber species, such as baboonwood and kapok tree, are all but depleted in this region.

 The habitats in this ecoregion are threatened mostly by human alteration.
 The flooded savannas are stressed by grazing cattle and water buffalo.
 The fertile soil of the flooded ecoregion has also attracted large-scale agricultural projects such as jute in the past and mechanized rice production today which degrade the natural habitat.
 Commercial logging and fisheries extraction pose a threat to the populations of all species.